rsucasasf/cloj-rules-engine/README.md

 ## License

+Copyright © 2017

-Distributed under the Eclipse Public License either version 1.0 or any later version.
+Distributed under the Eclipse Public License, the same as Clojure.